emberjs/rfcs/text/1003-deprecation-import-ember-from-ember.md

 Utility
 - 🫣 `Ember.lookup`
 - 🌐 `Ember.libraries` -
-   App authors could choose to use any webpack or other build plugin that collections this information, such as [webpack-node-modules-list](https://github.com/ubilabs/webpack-node-modules-list).
+   App authors could choose to use any webpack or other build plugin that collections this information, such as [webpack-node-modules-list](https://github.com/ubilabs/webpack-node-modules-list) or [unplugin-info](https://github.com/yjl9903/unplugin-info).
 This additionally means that V1 libraries that pushed themselves into `Ember.libraries` no longer need to worry about interacting with this or any similar API.
 - 🫣 `Ember._Cache`
 - 🔒 `Ember.GUID_KEY`
 - 🔒 `Ember.canInvoke`